lkodinsson/MARS/Fantasy/Equipment.md

 **Block** When you use this item to perform a block action, raise your damage reduction by the given value.
 While blocking you do not suffer from your armour's weakness.
 If you block projectiles, add the given value to your armour class instead.

-**Critical Defense** Increase the threshold to land a critical hit against you by 1.
+**Critical Defense** Increase the threshold to land a critical hit against you from an attack by 1.

 **Guiding** You gain a +1 bonus to hit with non-mechanical projectile weapons.